-A survey of remaining land available on existing employment sites and take-up of land since 2010 was undertaken in summer 2012 as part of the 2013 Blackpool Employment Land Study and is summarised below.
-The total amount of available land is set out below.
+A survey of remaining land available on existing employment sites and take-up of land since 2010 was undertaken in summer 2012 as part of the 2013 Blackpool Employment Land Study.
+An Employment Land Update Paper was published in December 2020 as part of the evidence base to Part 2 of the Local Plan.